komascript/defoldfonts/README.md

 * `defoldfonts.sty`
 * `defoldfonts.pdf`

-For generation of `defoldfonts.sty` distributors should download an unpack a [release archive from github](https://github.com/komascript/defoldfonts/releases).
+For generation of `defoldfonts.sty` distributors should download and unpack a [release archive from github](https://github.com/komascript/defoldfonts/releases).
 Developers can also clone the [current developer